robbiew/ghostnet/README.md

 We don't aim to replace networks like FsxNet or WWIVnet but to supplement them, growing the BBS community through innovation and fun.

 **GHOSTNet** also allows sysops running WWIV or Talisman BBSes to host their own subs without needing special permission from a network admin/owner, as long as they follow the network rules.
 This gives sysops the freedom to create unique message areas and topics, fostering diverse and rich discussions.
-This self-hosting flexibility is only available to sysops using WWIV or Talisman platforms, making it a powerful tool for those seeking to build and grow their BBS communities.
+Note: this self-hosting sub  flexibility is only available to sysops using WWIV or Talisman platforms, making it a powerful tool for those seeking to build and grow their BBS communities.

 ## GHOSTnet Goals: